ol100/c-tests/readme.md

-This is the source of the app with the .exe prepared, compiled using codeblocks.
+This is the source of the app with the .exe prepared, compiled using GCC with codeblocks.